interuss/dss/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning_priority/nominal_planning_priority.md

 #### Support BasicStrategicConflictDetection check

-This check will fail if the first flight planner does not support BasicStrategicConflictDetection.
+This check will fail if the first flight planner does not support BasicStrategicConflictDetection per **astm.f3548.v21.GEN0310** as the USS does not support the InterUSS implementation of that requirement.
 If the second flight planner does not support HighPriorityFlights, this scenario will end normally at this point.

 ### Area clearing test step